CU-ESIIL/Innovation-Summit-2026/docs/index.md

 Summit attendees will learn about AI methodologies that are available to tackle environmental challenges and how to apply them in their own research and communities.
 Teams will converge around AI-ready data sets and AI tools to bridge the ideas that come from across sectors, geographies, worldviews, and disciplines.

-Key focus areas include building Earth embeddings, co-producing digital twins for environmental futures, and identifying best practices for using large language models in environmental data science.
+Key focus areas include building Earth embeddings, co-producing digital twins for environmental futures, Causal inference and AI, and identifying best practices for using large language models in environmental data science.
 Other potential areas include: emergent combined AI and statistical approaches that enable interpretation of mechanisms, responsible use of AI in environmental data science, and how AI is a challenge and opportunity to advance environmental data sovereignty.

 ## Goals
 Attendees should expect to come out of the summit with the following: